 Here's a pair of monoblocks that have us excited!
 The Ref 210 Monoblocks have ~200 hours after a recent checkup and update from ARC.
-Coming soon is the Reference 3 Pre that is of the same 2005 vintage for a complete set.
+Included in this bundle is the Reference 3 Pre that is of the same 2009 vintage for a complete set.
 If you might want the set, better let us know now!

 The Absolute Sound

 Following the successful introduction of the Reference 610T, it is time for a more affordable, compact amplifier to fill the void left by the discontinuation of the VTM200 and REF300MKII.
 We are pleased to announce the introduction of the new Reference 210 monoblock, a product which will allow a greater number of music lovers access to the Reference series of amplifiers.

 The Reference 210 presents a familiar yet distinctive appearance.
 The chassis is enclosed, with a thick front panel the same height and width as the VT100/VTM200, but with a vacuum-flourescent display screen like the one featured on the REF3 and REF610T.
 The chassis is 19½" deep (plus handles) and has an internal frame like the 150M, with a one-piece ventilated cover that wraps around the top and sides.
 The front panel is available in Natural or Black finishes.